Does a Working Interview Mean I Got the Job

 Conclusion

 A working interview is a powerful assessment tool for both employers and candidates.
-It does not automatically mean you have the job, but it does give you an opportunity to demonstrate capability, cultural fit, and potential impact in ways a traditional interview cannot.
+It does not automatically mean you have the job—but it does give you an opportunity to demonstrate capability, cultural fit, and potential impact in ways a traditional interview cannot.
 Treat it as a two-way evaluation: deliver your best work, observe the team, clarify logistics, and follow-up with evidence that reinforces your contributions.
-Use concrete signals—compensation conversations, timelines, reference requests, and meetings with decision-makers—to prioritize your next moves.
+Use concrete signals—compensation conversations, timelines, reference requests, meetings with decision-makers—to prioritise your next moves.
 When mobility or relocation is part of the equation, surface those questions early and negotiate with demonstrable evidence from the working interview.